DarioCattelan/DarioCattelan.github.io/content/Kaloshen.md

 Kaloshen is the world created and ruled by [[The Fundamentals]] and the setting of this campaign.
-It is a large continent surrounded by [[the Godwall]], a barrier of divine force which separates it from the underworld.
+It is a large continent surrounded by [[The Godwall]], a barrier of divine force which separates it from the underworld.

 ![[Kaloshen_final.jpg]]